Ask Your Library

 About the presenter: Dr. Williams is an associate professor at the American University School of Communication.
 Her professional background and publications can be found here.

 This program is for adults and teens.
+Please register to get an email reminder.
 If you have questions about the appropriate age for a program, its content, or accommodations, please call the branch at 703-768-6700 (option 4).

 Related LibGuide: Cultural Heritage of Fairfax County Residents by Fairfax County Public Library (Admin)